kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 ((ROO/T Draw TF1) f)
 ```

 We can improve the notation of this nested structure by binding names to those inner expressions that start with the `ROO/T` macro.
-Those names then represent functions because by the macro's construction, all expressions starting with `ROO/T` result in an unnamed function.
+Because of the way this macro is constructed, all expressions starting with `ROO/T` result in an unnamed function, so the names to be bound are going to represent functions.

 While `ROO/T` results in a function, everything that is within a `ROO/T` expression is just a string that is handed down to C++, so is the string `Draw`.
 But the result of a `ROO/T` expression, a function, can be bound to any name and thus just as well to the name `Draw`.